petermarinos/arXiv_Catchup/README.md

 - `Included Words` defines which words include papers in the results.
 Every match will be included, unless a word from the exclusion list is also found.
 At least one must be included.
 - `Excluded Words` defines which words exclude papers from the results.
 Every match blocks a paper from being included, unless one of the authors of interest is found.

+> [!NOTE]
-Lines starting with `#` are ignored.
+> Lines starting with `#` are ignored.
-Multi-word terms can be used, as can author names with spaces.
+> Multi-word terms can be used, as can author names with spaces.
-If adding acronyms, include their pluralised forms (e.g. SN and SNe or CR and CRs).
+> If adding acronyms, include their pluralised forms (e.g. SN and SNe or CR and CRs).
-If including terms that are frequently displayed with a symbol, include all possibilities (e.g. gamma, ɣ, and γ).
+> If including terms that are frequently displayed with a symbol, include all possibilities (e.g. gamma, ɣ, and γ).

 If cloning the repo, please add this file to the ignored list via the command `$ git update-index --skip-worktree search_terms.yaml` to prevent your personal search terms updating to the main branch.